sdmg15/Best-websites-a-programmer-should-visit/README.md

 	advice and resources to job seekers.
 - [Dice](https://www.dice.com) : Dice is the leading site for tech job seekers.
 	You can search by company, job title, keyword, employment type, and location.
+- [Devsnap](https://devsnap.io) : Devsnap is a job aggregator for developer jobs.
 - [Glassdoor](https://www.glassdoor.co.in) : Find the job that's right for you.
 	Search all the open positions on the web.
 Get your own personalized salary estimate.
 - [IAESTE](http://iaesteunitedstates.org) : Find more and amazing international internships